lilli-mcnally/muddy-paws/README.md

 _Muddy Paws Rescue Centre is a small organisation that rescues and rehomes dogs of various breeds.
 This website has been designed to showcase the dogs currently needing a home, as well as inform families and couples of the centres location, contact details and adoption process._

-## Competitor Review

-I have assessed three different type of competitors for this project.
-First, [Dogs Trust](https://www.dogstrust.org.uk/) which is a large organisation with several rescue centres around the country.
-The second is [Birmingham Dogs Home](https://birminghamdogshome.org.uk/), a medium sized local dogs home in Birmingham with two centres.
-Lastly is the [Freedom of Spirit Trust for Border Collies (FOSTBC)](https://www.fostbc.org.uk/) which is an independent dogs home specifically for Border Collies based in Leeds.

-### **Pros**

-- Dogs Trust
-  - Great use of spacing with text and images.
-Video on landing page draws the user in
-- Birmingham Dogs home
-  - Consistent use of circles and handwriting-like fonts to create a more “fun” feeling to the website and adoption process
-  - “Find a dog” search fixed to the top of every page
-- FOSTBC
-  - Lots of pictures to draw the user in
-  - Great use of colours - green and white makes the text clear and easy to read

-### **Cons**

-- Dogs Trust
-  - Contact us page - user has to scroll to nearly to bottom for contact information
-  - Breadcrumb feature inconsistent - House icon used for Home, but then text used for the rest of the breadcrumb
-- FOSTBC
-  - Hero image and logo too large - the landing page has no immediate information when opened, but you can't see any images either
-  - There is a lot of text and content on each page, users may find this an overload
-- Birmingham Dogs home
-  - Large pictures and text on homepage make the website look a little crowded

 ---

 ## Purpose and Value